[Home ] [Archive] [ فارسی ]

 Send citation to:

-Kiyani T, Minassian V, Mousavi Jorf S A, Dehghanpour Farashah S. Investigation of root and crown tissue death of Beta vulagris, Triticum aestivum L. and Zea mays by different Pythium spp. in laboratory conditions. gebsj 2024; 13 (2) : 1
+Kiyani T, Minassian V, Mousavi Jorf S A, Dehghanpour Farashah S. Investigation of root and crown tissue death of Beta vulagris, Triticum aestivum and Zea mays by different Pythium spp. in laboratory conditions. gebsj 2024; 13 (2) : 1

 URL: http://gebsj.ir/article-1-498-en.html